'Train Simulator' fan drives trains on the train

 — Titus Blome (@derLampenputzer) November 28, 2021

 As translated by NME, the tweet reads “on the train to Leipzig, someone is playing Train Simulator”.
-Speaking with Blome, who writes for t-online – one of Germany’s largest phone and internet providers – he said he only looked briefly and he was not sure where the player was driving in the game.
+Speaking with Blome, who writes for t-online – one of Germany’s largest news sites – he said he only looked briefly and he was not sure where the player was driving in the game.

 In one of the most popular replies under the tweet a twitter user spoke of their experience with Microsoft‘s popular title.